 In case you haven’t had a chance to listen to this week’s podcast or read the transcript, we wanted to put our big news into an actual blog post.
-It’s basically a combination of info from the podcast + additional details based on some common questions that kept rolling in.
-It’s one of the biggest life changes we’ve made in the last decade, so it feels good to get everyone up to speed in this post.
+This is one of the biggest life changes we’ve made in the last decade, so we want to get everyone up to speed.
 And a huge thank you for all the support and encouragement you’ve shared for this new adventure of ours.
-We can’t wait to live with less, be outside a lot more, and eat even more fresh caught shrimp than we ever thought possible.
-And yes, to everyone asking – we definitely plan to share more about paring down, moving, the renovation, and even things like getting settled in a new area and feeling at home as this new chapter of ours unfolds.
+We can’t wait to live with less, be outside a lot more, and eat even more fresh-caught shrimp than we ever thought possible.
+And yes, to everyone asking – we definitely plan to share more about downsizing, moving, renovating, and even things like feeling at home in a brand new area.

 Wait, Is This An April Fool’s Joke?!